mosceo/HtDP/part2/README.md

 HtDP 2e, Part 2.
 Review.
 ========================

-* The most interesting programs deal with *data of arbitrary size*.
+* The most interesting programs deal with data of arbitrary size.
   Often we can't predict the size of data.
 If the size of data is known, use structs, otherwise use lists.